AutoViML/lazytransform/README.md

 </ul>
 <p>

+## Introduction
-## What is lazytransform?
+### What is lazytransform?
 `lazytransform` is a new python library for automatically transforming your entire dataset to numeric format using category encoders, NLP text vectorizers and pandas date time processing functions.
 All in a single line of code!

-<h2>How to use lazytransform</h2>
-`lazytransform` can be used in many ways.
-Let us look at each of them below.
+## Uses
+`lazytransform` has two important uses in the Data Science process.
+It can be used in Feature Engg to transform features or add features (see API below).
+It can also be used to train and evaluate models in MLOps pipelines with multiple models being trained simultaneusly using the same train/test split and the same feature engg strategies.
+This way there is absolutely zero or minimal data leakage.

 ### 1. Using lazytransform as a simple pandas data transformation pipeline